terrytwk/conceptual/design/API_SPECIFICATION.md

 This document provides a complete API specification for the ConceptHub backend server.
 The API is dynamically generated from concept classes found in `src/concepts/`.
 Each concept exposes its public methods as POST endpoints.

+The ConceptHub CLI tool (`conceptual`) provides a command-line interface for interacting with the API.
+See the CLI section below for details on how CLI commands map to API endpoints.

 ## Base Configuration

 - **Base URL**: `/api` (configurable via `--baseUrl` flag)